 There are more than 1 million survivors of colorectal cancer in the U.S. That’s likely because colorectal cancer is a highly curable cancer, when found early enough.
 Screening for colorectal cancer can actually find polyps before they become cancerous, or in an early stage when they are easier to treat.
 Don’t let your discomfort with screening stop you from taking advantage of its lifesaving benefits.
-Locally, the Cancer Services Program of Monroe County can connect you with resources that are close to work or home, including free colorectal cancer screenings.
+Locally, the Cancer Services Program of the Finger Lakes Region can connect you with resources that are close to work or home, including free colorectal cancer screenings.

 Colorectal cancer is the second leading cause of cancer deaths in the United States.
 This is an unfortunate fact, because it is often preventable.
 Getting screened could actually prevent colorectal cancer, which is even better than treating it early.
 Colorectal cancer almost always starts with a polyp—a small growth on the lining of the colon or rectum—but doesn’t usually cause symptoms until it becomes more advanced.
 It takes a polyp many years to develop into cancer, so regularly looking for polyps and removing them when they’re found may stop cancer before it starts.
 If found at a late stage, colon cancer is often fatal.
 So, screening may prevent these deaths.
 And, when colorectal cancer is detected around stage 1, the five-year survival rate is greater than 90%.

 Screening for colorectal cancer is recommended for both men and women beginning at age 50.
 Additionally, the US Multi-society Task Force on Colorectal Cancer recommends African Americans start screening at age 45.
 If you have a family history or other risk factors, you might need to start earlier.